uncloud-registry/StorageBeat/er-post.md

 The risk of global outages can be mitigated in the following ways:

-- **SLA.** A service-level agreement provides an indemnity for some type of service failure.
+- **SLA.** A service-level agreement provides a definition of the service and often an indemnity for some type of service failure.
 Tradcloud services typically offer compensation for an *error rate* exceeding a certain limit, e.g. 99% in a five minute window.[^s3-sla][^sla.md]

 - **Survival analysis.** Global, permanent outages arise when a service provider ceases operations.
 To mitigate this, estimate the survival probability of each service provider over the desired service period and allocate to providers with better scores.